-A sketchbook is an easy outlet for creating.
-It's small.
-It's contained.
+Create an art practice for yourself that fits you and your life.
+It can be small.
 It can be private.
-It can be a springboard into other projects.
+Each piece you make can be a springboard into other projects.
 It can be a meditation.
 It can be a pep talk.
-It can be a playground.
 It can be a celebration.
+It can be a collaboration.
 It can be whatever you want it to be.